-School Games –Active Humber organise and support the delivery of County wide finals offering competitive and participatory sport and physical activity opportunities for young people with a Special Educational Need.
-In the academic year September 2019 - July 2020, the programme will have supported approximately 900 young people with a Special Educational Need in 12 different events (This is indicative due to some events cancelled as a result of COVID-19).
+School Games –Active Humber organise and support the delivery of County wide finals, offering competitive and participatory sport and physical activity opportunities for young people with a Special Educational Need.
+In the academic year September 2019 - July 2020, the programme will have supported approximately 1325 young people with a Special Educational Need in 12 different events (This is indicative due to some events cancelled as a result of COVID-19).

 Active Humber is a recognised Disability Confident Employer

 Disability Confident is a government scheme that supports employers to make the most of the talents disabled people can bring to the workplace.

 When your organisation signs up to become ‘Disability Confident Committed’, the scheme will provide advice and guidance to help you think differently about disability, and improve how you attract, recruit and retain disabled workers.
 The Disability Confident scheme replaced the previous Two Ticks scheme.

 Not only does signing up to the Disability Confident scheme help you to think about how you might make your workplace more accessible, it also demonstrates to your staff that you are committed to equality in the workplace, which is a good way to encourage employees to talk about disabilities that are often non-visible, including hearing loss.

 - draw from the widest possible pool of talent